patriciogonzalezvivo/eyeo16/README.md

 Note:
 ...with the kids in mind, at Interactivos I worked on a collective drawing installation.
 I made a device to try to promote interaction between people instead of alienation.

+But I found that the installation didn't get people to interact in the ways I'd imagined...

-**from that I learn that technology has too much gravity.
-Adults were interacting in polites ways, almost with fear to break it...
-While kids were to discharge all their energy and anxiety.
-This exploration led to efecto mariposa**
+Adults were interacting in polite ways, almost afraid to break the table...

+While kids used it to discharge all their energy and anxiety.

+I felt that the technological feel of the installation had too much gravity - people interacted much differently with this technical collective mandala than they did when painting a collective mandala on paper.

 --